Balcarres House

-Balcarres House lies 1km north of the village of Colinsburgh, in the East Neuk of Fife, in eastern Scotland.
+Balcarres House lies 1 km north of the village of Colinsburgh, in the East Neuk of Fife, in eastern Scotland.
 It is centred on a mansion built in 1595 by John Lindsay (1552–1598), second son of David, 9th Earl of Crawford.
 The house became the family seat of the Earl of Crawford.
 The present house is the result of substantial extensions in the early nineteenth century, using part of a fortune made in India, but preserves much of the original mansion.

 Balcarres House is protected as a category A listed building, and the grounds are included on the Inventory of Gardens and Designed Landscapes in Scotland, the national listing of significant gardens.

 Location

 The house is in southeast Fife, south of the A915, between Largoward and Colinsburgh about 3 mi from the coast.
 The nearest town is St Andrews, to the east.

 It commands a view southwards to the Firth of Forth and beyond to Lothian on the opposite shore of the estuary.
 On a clear day, the skyline of Edinburgh may be seen, 20 mi away.